raymondkiu/Infant-Clostridium-perfringens-Paper/virulence-sequences/README.md

-Virulence sequence database of *Clostridium perfringens* used in the paper
+Virulence sequence database (fasta sequences) of *Clostridium perfringens* used in the paper.